vsrinivas/fuchsia/docs/vdso.md

 For the values determined at boot time, the kernel must modify the contents of the vDSO.
-This is accomplished by the boot-time code that sets up the vDSO VMO, before it starts the first user-space process and gives it the VMO handle.
+This is accomplished by the boot-time code that sets up the vDSO VMO, before it starts the first userspace process and gives it the VMO handle.
 At compile time, the offset into the vDSO image of the [`vdso_constants`](../kernel/lib/vdso/include/lib/vdso-constants.h)